 History lesson aside, Chinon has a lovely blend of old and new.
 The ancient buildings have been refurbished and now are the homes of bakeries, boutique stores, etc. It was a pleasant ride through the town.
 The next morning we planned on visiting the castle before leaving town.
 Kathrin found an elevator on Google Maps that takes people and bikes up most of the hill to make traveling there easier.
-Unfortunately, we didn’t find the elevator so we ended up going up a very steep street.
+Unfortunately, we didn’t find the elevator, so we ended up going up a very steep street.
 Thank God for e-bikes!
-Once we made it to the castle the gate was closed, it wasn’t yet open.
+Once we made it to the castle, the gate was closed.
+We were too early.
 Oh well, we had a schedule.
-On the way back down the hill, we found the elevator 😆 bad timing but we took it anyway.
+On the way back down the hill, we found the elevator 😆 bad timing, but we took it anyway.

 Last, but not least, our wonderful hotel

 We stayed in the Hotel Agnes Sorel.
 Here again, we were impressed.
 The hostess was a very nice, friendly person.
 I could tell from my interaction with her and also watching her interaction with the other guests that she took great care to ensure her guests’ comfort and satisfaction.
-It is really nice to stay in a family-run hotel that takes pride in their establishment.
-That evening Kathrin and I ordered a bottle of wine and she brought it to us in the courtyard of the hotel along with a selection of snacks.
-It made for a nice end to the day of sightseeing.
+It is nice to stay in a family-run hotel that takes pride in their establishment.
+That evening Kathrin and I ordered a bottle of wine and she brought it to us in the hotel’s courtyard along with a selection of snacks.
+It made for a pleasant end to the day of sightseeing.